I'm Sara

 daughter looking towards camera while mom holding her and mom looking at her and laughing

-5. Avoids Power Struggles:
+5. Avoids Pre-Session Power Struggles

 dad-sitting-on-bed-teaching-preschool-daughter-how-to-play-guitar

-6. Captures Their Growth:
+6. Captures Their Growth & Changing Interests

 feet of preschool girl wearing unicorn costume while sitting at table for snack